stracini-git/qnn/README.md

 # Quantization Schemes For Training Neural Networks

 This work shows how to train neural networks with quantized weights directly via backpropagation.
+The code quantizes weights as well as activations.
 It runs LeNet-300 on MNIST and ResNet18 on CIFAR10 datasets.

 ## Requirements
 - the **MNIST**/**CIFAR10** datasets are automatically downloaded form the TF repo when they are first used